-- 2) The Department of Economics and the Department of Global Political Economy Students must enroll in "Introduction to Mathematical Analysis" for 4 credits. - 3) In addition to the above required courses, students must select and enroll in courses for the rest of the required credits from the allocated courses.
+- 2) The Department of Economics and the Department of Global Political Economy Students must enroll in "Introduction to Mathematical Analysis A (Linear Algebra)", and "Introduction to Mathematical Analysis B (Calculus)" for a total of 4 credits. - 3) In addition to the above required courses, students must select and enroll in courses for the rest of the required credits from the allocated courses.